 Because of that stop, we didn’t have time to take one of my favorites – a walk along the prettiest part of the road that follows the ocean, including the beautiful Blueberry Hill.

-Instead, we headed into Winter Harbor where we took a few minutes to check in on Peter Drinkwater’s 5&10 – another old fashioned place that makes me think of what life was like in the 1940’s.
-Peter also runs a real estate company, and his name is on signed everywhere.
+Instead, we headed into Winter Harbor where we took a few minutes to check in on Peter Drinkwater’s 5&10 – another old-fashioned place that makes me think of what life was like in the 1940’s.
+Peter also runs a real estate company, and his name is on signs everywhere.

 After mass we helped close the place up for the winter – something Joseph and I have been doing for several years.
 The “mover and shaker” of the Saturday Mass is Rose, a school teacher.
 She made me laugh when she told me she recognized me when she looked up while doing one of the readings.
 She knew she’d have help closing up.

 Surprisingly, after both mass and close-up, we were back in the car before 5pm.
 Fast!

 We headed to Birch Harbor and the Pickled Wrinkle for a drink and dinner – Haddock bit appetizers, salad, and pizza.
 Then it was back to Frazer Point

 for sunset.
 We didn’t actually stay there but, instead, drove down the road and pulled over to catch a beautiful sunset with a pink, swirly-cloud afterglow.